The Pros & Cons of Pay For Performance Model

 Performance-related pay or not, Deel helps you manage compensation for your global workforce in one, unified platform.
 You can use Deel to:

-- Pay your direct employees, international employees, and independent contractors—all under one roof, in 100+ countries
+- Pay your direct employees, international employees, and independent contractors—all under one roof

 - Ensure tax compliance no matter where you hire